7 Surprising Times You Need to Drink More Water

 You’re hanging out at your kids’ game

 You may be focused on your kids’ drinking enough water, but think about yourself, too.
 “Some people are really sensitive to heat and humidity, and they can overheat when simply sitting outside in the sun,” says Goodson.
 Just as you filled up their water bottle—and are after them (with love!) to take a sip, listen to your own advice: BYO bottle and keep it by your side.
 No one wants to sip warm water on a hot day, so use one that’s insulated with stainless steel (rather than plastic) to keep the contents pleasingly cold and refreshing.
+(Don’t miss the surprising benefits of lime water for your health.)

 You’re at happy hour